 Figure 4: Network Reference Model exposing Access Network details

-In Figure 4 the access network is decomposed into a Node of Attachment (NA) and the Backhaul.
+In Figure 4 the access network is decomposed into a Node of Attachment (NA) and the Backhaul (BH).
 The NA represents the entity providing the link to the terminal, the interface to the backhaul and the data forwarding function between these two.
 The connections between NA, backhaul and AN control are described by reference points R6d, R6c and R7c.

 Reference Points